Victor R. Pittman

 Korean Conflict 1950-1955

 Victor received orders for San Juan, Puerto Rico in 1950.
 He and his wife lived there together during his 2 year assignment.
 Victor wanted to have children; his wife did not.
 She had him convinced he could not father a child.
 By the time they returned to Great Lakes in 1952, their childless marriage was in turmoil.
 She had turned to alcohol; he turned to his Navy career.
 Victor worked in Great Lakes until 1955 when he received orders for Japan.
 He informed his wife she would not be going with him.
 She stayed behind and filed for divorce.
 After 10 years of marriage, their divorce was final in 1956.
 She got everything they owned in the divorce, except for his personal items.
-Victor stayed friends with his ex-wife’s family dispute the divorce.
+Victor stayed friends with his ex-wife’s family despite the divorce.
 Later, her family returned his personal items to him.
 His ex-wife married several times, but never had children.
 She eventually died an early death in the 1960’s.

 Victor was attached to Joint Staff duty while stationed in Tokyo, Japan.
 He started running into medical problems and was diagnosed with diabetes while hospitalized in Japan.
 His diabetes was hard to get under control, so in 1958 the Navy transferred him back to Great Lakes Naval Hospital.
 That year, Victor’s father passed away back home in Clear Lake.
 It was also the year he met Darlene Froehlig, from Cornell, WI.
 She was stationed at the Naval Hospital in Great Lakes.
 She joined the Navy in July, 1958 and graduated from the Great Lakes Corpsman School in January, 1959.
 Darlene developed gallbladder problems and was put on a special diet.
 Victor was on a special diet due to his diabetes.
 They meet in the diet section of the mess hall.
 Darlene said when she met Victor, her first thought was that he would make someone a nice husband.
 Little did she know that “someone” would be her.